 Risk management is a practice with processes, methods, and tools for managing risks in a project.
 It provides a disciplined environment for proactive decision making to continuously assess what could go wrong within an organization and with its products.
-This course will cover which risks are important to deal with and how the implementation of strategies can mitigate risks.
-Additionally, the curriculum provides attendees with the skills to use, maintain, and extend the functionality of a risk management system by effectively analyzing and producing firm-wide risk management tools and measures.
+This course will cover which risks are important to deal with and how the implementation of strategies can reduce and mitigate risks.

-Topics cover current US and international regulatory requirements with respect to development and implementation of effective risk management.
-A focus will be placed on basic regulation and the Global Harmonization Task Force’s recent supplemental guideline on "Implementation of Risk Management Principles and Activities within a Quality Management System"
+Topics cover current US and international regulatory requirements with respect to development and implementation of effective risk management program.
+A focus will be placed on ICH Q9 and an overview of ISO 14971.

-This course will also provide participants with a systematic approach for recognizing potential failure modes and analyzing effects for product design and manufacturing processes.
-Once potential failure modes have been identified a process FMEA can be used to identify the level of validation testing.
+This course will also provide participants with a systematic approach for identifying potential failure modes and analyzing effects for product design and manufacturing processes.

 This course has been pre-approved by the Regulatory Affairs Professionals Society (RAPS) as eligible for 12 credits towards a participant's RAC recertification upon full completion.

 This two-day course is designed for quality managers, engineers, auditors, regulatory/quality compliance professionals, laboratory professionals, product development professionals, production managers and top management interested in learning the value of risk management principals and how to improve existing systems by better utilizing resources and optimization of risk management processes.

 The overall goal of this training is to raise awareness for Quality Risk Management to enhance sustainability of your business by improving patient safety and outcome.